andela-jwan/rails_testing_with_capybara/README.md

 ## Advanced capybara testing.

-Let's do some more testing!
+Let's do some more testing and TDD with Capybara!
 Hurray!

 Once again we'll be doing high-level integration/feature tests and dropping down to the unit/model level when needed.
 This will be shorter.
 We'll work on:

 1. New Vendor forms
+2. Creating a new Vendor.

+Things you should do after this tutorial with a pair:
-2. New Suya forms
+3. New Suya forms
-3. Vendor Show page.
+4. Vendor Show page.
-4. Vendor updating
+5. Vendor updating
-5. Vendor and Suya deleting.
+6. Vendor and Suya deleting.

 #### Let's begin.

-1. git clone this repo since I made a few quick styling changes to the html/css and integrated bootstrap.
+1. Git clone this repo since I made a few quick styling changes to the html/css and integrated bootstrap.

 2. Let's write a high-level test for a new vendor form.

     Again, we haven't written any new forms yet, or a buttons for the new form, or any messages or any html.
 We're going to be writing a test first, which is sort of like our dream scenario of what we want our app to act like/be like.
 Our test will drive our development.

-    Let's create another test file and separate this new vendor spec from our vendor index specs.
+    Let's create another test file and separate this new vendor spec from our vendors_spec.rb.
+However, this new file will still be in the features folder.

     ```Bash
     rails g rspec:feature new_vendor
     ```

-    Inside the spec/features/new_vendors_spec.rb file, lets' write our high level test.
+    Inside the **spec/features/new_vendors_spec.rb** file, lets' write our high level test.
 Let's think about what we want to happen.
 Our story:

-    1. As a visitor, when I visit the vendors_path and click on a "Register New Vendor"
+    - As a visitor, when I visit the vendors_path and click on a "Register New Vendor"
-    2. I can be redirected to a new vendors form that has a "New Vendor Form" heading, and an input box for a name, and a submit button.
+    - I can be redirected to a new vendors form that has a "New Vendor Form" heading, and an input box for a name, and a submit button.

     ```rubyonrails
     scenario "a user can visit the vendors index page and click on a button to get to the new vendors form" do